OM hrim krom aim grhanathaya budhaya swaha

-Budha-Karkata articulates a narrative of * commercial agriculture, fishing, householding, transportation; mentality of safety, parenting, caretaking, protection and defense; instruction in nationalism and customary folkways * patriotism
+Budha-Karkata articulates a narrative of * commercial agriculture, fishing, householding, transportation; mentality of safety, parenting, caretaking, boundary protection and defense of a way of life; instruction in nationalism and customary folkways * patriotism

 Budha-Simha articulates a narrative of * politics, celebrity, gambling and games, independent intelligence, creativity, drama and artistic performance, entertainment industry; mentality of uniqueness

 Budha-Kanya articulates a narrative of * all types of discriminating analysis and mentality of strategy, particularly medical, military, exploitive, and litigious; discourse of logical argumentation

 Budha-Thula articulates a narrative of * commercial law, contracts, negotiation; mentality of bargaining toward a balanced agreement, a merchant of justice